Ozzie Albies Player Props: Braves vs. Pirates

-On Monday, Ozzie Albies (.605 slugging percentage in past 10 games, including two home runs) and the Atlanta Braves face the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
-First pitch is at 7:05 PM ET.
+The Atlanta Braves, including Ozzie Albies and his .568 slugging percentage over his past 10 games, take on starter Mitch Keller and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.

-In his last appearance, he racked up three hits (going 3-for-5 with a double) against the Cubs.
+He hit a home run while going 1-for-5 in his most recent game against the Pirates.

 Ozzie Albies Game Info & Props vs. the Pirates